About Ria, N2RJ

 - Emergency communications - I've been involved in communications for several disaster activations including the aftermath of 9/11.
 I've done everything from shelter duty to NCS.
 I've been an ARES AEC, CERT member and Skywarn spotter.
 I've also been a key participant in emergency drills with several agencies, including the American Red Cross, Salvation Army, Metropolitan Transportation Authority (NYC), OEM, and Passaic County (NJ) Sheriff's office.

 - Bureau sorter for the ARRL 2nd district QSL bureau.
-A vital service by the league, and "the best bargain in amateur radio."

 - Current chair of the technology and media committe of NJDXA, to continue my work with enhancing NJDXA's media presence in the Internet space.